ncbi/robotframework-pageobjects/README.md

         def search(self, term):
             ...

-Your Robot keywords would then be Search or Search mypage, regardless of the class name.
+Your Robot keywords would then be `Search` or `Search mypage`, regardless of the class name, `MyPage`.

 Being implicit or explicit about page object names in your Robot tests is a matter of taste, and depends on how you want your tests to read.
 In general, you should be explicit about what page you're on when you navigate to a new page.
 For example: